payskyCompany/paybutton-sdk/README.md

 1. JDK installed on your machine with minimum version 1.7
 2. Android Studio installed on your machine
-3. Create new Android project in Android Studio to use SDK or if you have created a project before with minSdkVersion api version 17.
+3. Create a new Android project in Android Studio to use SDK or if you have created a project before with minSdkVersion API version 17.
 4. AndroidX compatibility